SMKH-PRO/PushNotification/README.md

 # PushNotification
 Firebase one to one push notifications on the web  using javascript  demo !! :-   https://youtu.be/d2g1HRa5MBs

+THIS GUIDE IS FOR BEGINNERS!
+LEARN FROM SCRATCH!
+FIREBASE PUSH NOTIFICATIONS ON THE WEB ...
 VIEW IT LIVE:-
 https://smkh-pro.github.io/PushNotification/